damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

    1. [ ] PeopleOps: Remove former team member from the next Retro meeting and the Kickoff meeting that's scheduled and save for all events in the future.
    1. [ ] Hiring Manager: Remove team member from team meeting invitations.
    1. [ ] Hiring Manager: Cancel weekly 1:1 meetings with new team member.
+   1. [x] _not relevant_ New team member: Access BambooHR, set a secure password and fill out any missing details of your profile; specifically your address, phone number(s), banking information, ethnicity and emergency contact information.
+Make sure to add the country code to phone numbers (i.e. all numbers should start with `+`).
 1. [ ] People Ops: Remove team member from [team page](https://about.gitlab.com/team).
 Don't forget to remove the profile picture.
 1. [ ] People Ops: If there is one, remove team member's pet from [team pets page](https://about.gitlab.com/team-pets).
 Don't forget to remove the picture.
 1. [ ] People Ops: Remove mentions of the team member from our documentation and handbook by doing a text search for their `username` and `first_name` in the `www-gitlab-com` and `gitlab-ce` repositories